New students: Pre-entry advice

 Contact AUT's Disability Student Support

 EnrolmentWhen you enrol, you will be asked if you have a disability and if this affects your study.
-Students who tell us they are have an impairment will be contacted by us.
-We will send you an information pack that explains the role of the service.
+Students who tell us they have a disability that affects their ability to study will be contacted by us to discuss what kind of support they may need.

 The information is also used for statistical purposes, so the Ministry of Education can compile reports for example.
 However, only you and some student support staff can view the disability information that you provide.